ThwCorbin/maths-cli/planning/plan.md

 - User can choose a smaller subset of cards
 - For each card, user sees the "front" of the card (question)
 - User can provide an answer and is then shown the "back" of the card (answer)
-- For each card, keeps track of how many times users have answered correctly and incorrectly
+- Keeps track of how many times a user has answered correctly and incorrectly in a session
 - User can create new cards by providing two numbers and an answer
-- Model for Card (id Number, series Number, question String, answer String or Number, correct Number, incorrect Number)
+- Model for Card (id Number, series Number, question String, answer String or Number)
-- id: 1 through n
+- id: 1 through n (PeeWee creates primary key named “id”)
 - series: 6 (this is the 6x1, 6x2,...6x n series)
 - question: '6x2'
 - answer: '12' or 12
-- correct: 3
-- incorrect: 1

 ### Silver: looks and works better